lgbouma/gyro-interp/README.md

 [<img src="https://readthedocs.org/projects/gyro-interp/badge/?version=latest">](https://gyro-interp.readthedocs.io/en/latest/index.html) <img src="https://github.com/lgbouma/gyro-interp/workflows/Tests/badge.svg">

+## Purpose
+Observations have shown that stars with the same age and mass can have a wide range of rotation periods.
+The purpose of this code is to compute the posterior probability for a star's age given its observed rotation period and effective temperature.
+This is achieved by marginalizing over all possible ages that might explain the observed stellar properties with a parametric model that has been fitted to not only the mean rotation periods, but also the intrinsic scatter in observed open cluster rotation sequences.

 ## Documentation

 The documentation is hosted at [gyro-interp.readthedocs.io](https://gyro-interp.readthedocs.io/en/latest/index.html).
 A minimal example to get you started is below.
+The method is described in detail in [Bouma, Palumbo & Hillenbrand (2023)](https://ui.adsabs.harvard.edu/abs/2023ApJ...947L...3B/abstract).

 ## Install